How to Help Yourself and Others

 Actually eating before and/or during drinking means that the effects of alcohol are slowed down.
 Vomiting to try and sober up is false and could even be dangerous.
 Only time can help you recover.
 It takes one hour per unit for alcohol to leave your body.

 Alcohol is responsible for more deaths than all illegal drug related deaths each year and is associated with many health related long term problems and medical conditions.
-The immediate risks concerned with alcohol range from sexual health issues, violence and serious accident with machinery or when driving.
+The immediate risks concerned with alcohol range from sexual health issues, violence and serious accidents.
 Mixing alcohol with other drugs increases risks and is often unpredictable.